Princess María de las Mercedes of Bourbon-Two Sicilies: Biography

 They lived in Cannes and Rome, and, with the outbreak of World War II, they moved to Lausanne to live with Queen Victoria Eugenie, the mother of Infante Juan.
 Afterwards, they resided at Estoril, on the Portuguese Riviera.

 In 1953, the Countess represented the Spanish Royal Family at the coronation of Queen Elizabeth II.

 In 1976, one year after the monarchy was restored in Spain in the person of her son, Juan Carlos, they returned to Spain.
 She mediated between her son and her husband, estranged since Juan Carlos had been designated heir by Franco.
 In 1977, Juan renounced his rights in favour of their son, who officially allowed him to retain the title of Count of Barcelona.

 She broke her hip in 1982 and the left femur in 1985, which forced her to use a wheelchair for the rest of her life.
 She became a widow in 1993.

-She was a fervid fan of bull fighting and of the Andalusian culture.
+She was a fervent fan of bull fighting and of the Andalusian culture.
 In 1995, her granddaughter Infanta Elena married in Seville in part because the Countess' love for the city.

 She was the 1,171st Dame of the Royal Order of Queen Maria Luisa on 4 March 1929.

-She died of a heart attack in the Royal Residence of La Mareta, in Lanzarote, where the royal family had gathered to celebrate the New Year.
+She died of a heart attack in the Royal Residence of La Mareta, in Lanzarote, where the royal family had gathered to celebrate the New Millennium.
 She was buried with the honors of a queen at the Royal Crypt of the monastery of San Lorenzo de El Escorial, near Madrid.